 Mercury damages the tissue of the things around it.

 It damages the things that are closest first and then it moves to other parts of the body.

 The sublingual and parotid glands are the first parts to be affected by mercury in the mouth, and then the thyroid.

-Other parts of the body affected by mercury include the eyes, the sinuses, and the brain.
-As well as the digestive system, the nervous system and the kidneys.
+Other parts of the body affected include the eyes, the sinuses, and the brain.
+As well as the digestive system, the nervous system, and the kidneys.

 Mercury toxicity contributes to renal failure, infertility, tremors, digestive dysfunctions, autoimmune diseases including Graves and Hashimotos, hearing loss, memory loss, Alzheimers, cognitive impairment and hallucinations.

 In the 1800’s the term “mad as a hatter” came from the hat-making industry.

 Mercury was used in the production of felt, which at that time, was used to make hats.

 People working in the hat-making industry were exposed on a daily basis.
 Many of them developed early dementia, and thus the saying, “mad as a hatter” was born.

 I had a client that had been suffering from thyroid disease for over 25 years.